Research with Children and Youth

 Sample assent, parental permission, and consent forms are available on the IRB forms page.

 Even when parental permission is not required by the IRB for the research project, researchers are encouraged to obtain parental permission before making audio or video recordings of children and/or to consult school policy and procedure for this purpose.
 When permission is not given for recordings, those children should not be in view, or their images should be obscured on the recording.
-Further guidance is offered in this attachment.
+Further guidance is offered in this audio and video recording attachment (DOC).